-10 Windows Task Manager Tricks You Didn’t Know
+10 Windows Task Manager Tricks You Probably Didn’t Know

-If you’re like most Windows users, the only time you pull up the Task Manager is when an application is frozen and you need to kill it.
-It’s perfectly fine to use the Task Manager for that, but you should know that you may be overlooking some features that you’d find useful if only you knew about them.
+Most Windows users only pull up the Task Manager when a program is frozen and they need to kill it.
+While it’s perfectly fine to use the Task Manager this way, you’re also overlooking some handy features if you never look deeper.

 2. Find Out Why Apps Are Frozen

-As we mentioned before, the most common reason to open the Task Manager is to kill a frozen application .
-But the next time you’re in that situation, don’t be so quick to pull the trigger — it’s possible that the program isn’t frozen, just taking a while to process a task.
+As mentioned before, the most common reason to open the Task Manager is to kill a frozen program (though you can force-close apps without the Task Manager ).
+But the next time you’re in that situation, you can do more analysis first.
+It’s possible that the program isn’t frozen, but just taking a while to process a task.

 3. Restart Windows Explorer

-Here’s where the Task Manager really shines.
-Not only does it provide an overview of all running processes and applications, but it has several tools for effectively monitoring the performance of your system and how your resources are being allocated.
+While the Task Manager provides an overview of all running processes and apps, it also has several tools for effectively monitoring the performance of your system and resource allocation.

-- Resource Monitor: Click on Open Resource Monitor at the bottom of the window to launch the Resource Monitor, which is an advanced way to view real-time data about your system: threads used, disk response times, exact breakdowns of RAM used by processes, etc.
+If you want even more details that the Task Manager doesn’t show you, click Open Resource Monitor at the bottom of the window.
+This utility is an advanced way to view real-time data about your system, including threads used, disk response times, exact breakdowns of RAM used by processes, and more.